Sainz wins Dakar first stage, bike champion Sunderland crashes out

 Issued on: Modified:

-Yanbu (Saudi Arabia) (AFP) – Three-time winner Carlos Sainz took the overall lead in the car section of the Dakar Rally on Sunday after winning the first stage despite suffering a puncture early on.
+Yanbu (Saudi Arabia) (AFP) – Three-time winner Carlos Sainz took the overall lead in the Dakar Rally on Sunday after winning the first stage despite suffering a puncture early on.

-Sainz, 60, seeking to add this year's edition to his wins in 2010, 2018 and 2020 finished 23 seconds faster for his 42nd career stage win than fellow former world rally champion Sebastien Loeb of France.
+Sainz, 60, seeking to add this year's edition to his wins in 2010, 2018 and 2020 collected his 42nd career stage win as he finished 23 seconds faster than fellow former world rally champion, Sebastien Loeb of France.

+However, Ekstrom was later slapped with a 15-minute penalty for missing a crossing point.
+Saudi driver Yazeed Al Rajhi moved up to third in the stage just under two minutes slower than the winner.

-Sainz leads Loeb by 10sec with Ekstrom in third 33sec off the pace.
+Sainz leads Loeb by 10sec in the overall standings with Al Rajhi in third.

 "Everything went smoothly except for a puncture near the start of the special, which also meant I was extra cautious the rest of the stage," said Sainz.